-Associate Professor Deb Grandstaff joined the faculty of Saint Luke’s College in spring 2012.
-She earned her MSN from Webster University, Kansas City; a BSN from Bradley University, Peoria, Illinois; and a diploma in nursing from Graham Hospital School of Nursing, Canton, Illinois.
-She has worked in a variety of settings including coordinator of emergency services and a women’s health surgical unit, emergency department, telemetry, RN consultant for an insurance company, and case management.
+Deb Grandstaff joined the undergraduate BSN faculty at the College in spring 2012.
+She has worked in a variety of clinical settings including coordinator of emergency services and on the women’s health surgical unit, emergency department, telemetry, was an RN consultant for an insurance company, and case manager.

-Grandstaff is a member of Partners in Population Health – Kansas City, a group of educators that teach community/population health in the greater Kansas City area.
+She is a member of Partners in Population Health – Kansas City, a group of educators who teach community/population health in the greater Kansas City area.
 She is a co-investigator for the current college-based research project, “A Descriptive Study of Adverse Childhood Experiences and Depression, Anxiety, and Stress among Undergraduate Nursing Students.”

 Associate Professor Grandstaff started the College’s United States mission trip to the Appalachian area and attended the region twice with students.
 She also accompanied a group of students on a medical mission trip to Haiti.
 Her goal in teaching is to guide students on a journey of personal and professional growth inspiring them to be better nurses and individuals.
 She was the recipient of the Isabel Curdy Teaching Excellence Award in 2014 and again in 2018.
 This honor is given to one faculty member by the graduating senior students and faculty at May commencement each year.
 She is a member of the International Nursing Honor Society (Sigma Theta Tau International), Saint Luke’s College of Health Sciences Honor Society (Chapter Psi Chi) and National League for Nursing.

 Saint Luke’s Student Nursing Association (SLSNA), Faculty Advisor